chemag/audiolat/README.md

 Append: 228136 @ 14.26 s, cc: 40
 ```

+The script looks for occurrences of both the being and end signals.

-The script has found 11 occurrences of the begin signal, and 5 occurrences of the end signal.
+In this case, the script has found 11 occurrences of the begin signal, and 5 occurrences of the end signal.
 If we match the closests ones, we find the following pairs:

 | begin | end   | `audio_latency` |
 | ---   | ---   | ---             |